ghc-proposals/ghc-proposals/proposals/0000-instance-apartness-guards.rst

 Multiple/multi-directional Functional Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See the discussion under 'Injective Type Families'.
+See the discussion under `Injective Type Families`_.
 Guards can de-overlap instance heads that would otherwise fall foul of "Instances inconsistent with Functional Dependencies" (and with no means for the programmer to rescue them).

 Injective Type Families
 ~~~~~~~~~~~~~~~~~~~~~~~